-Click on Thumbnail to enlarge
+Click on Picture

-The Cedar Mesa Plateau is home to one of the largest concentration of Anasazi ruins in the four corners areas of the southwest.
+Cedar Mesa Plateau was home to one of the largest concentration of Anasazi ruins in the four corners areas of the southwest.
 Located in southeastern Utah, the four hundred square mile (475,000 acres) Cedar Mesa Plateau is bounded by the Arch canyons on the north, Comb Wash on the east, Grand Gulch on the west, and the Valley of Gods and the San Juan River on the south.

-That said, one of my pet peeves is people that want no one to know about these sites except a select group of friends.
+That said, one of my pet peeves is people that want no one to know about these sites, except a select group of friends.
 Sadly, this includes the BLM.
-Poorly maintained slick rock-dirt roads, few marked trailheads, and poor maintained cairned trails, indicates the BLM has little interest, except to charge a fee, in making these sites available to the public.
-There are reports of rangers at Kane Wash being reluctant to provide directions to some sites.
-These sites are on public land controlled by the Bureau of Land Management and should be open to everyone.
+Poorly maintained slick rock-dirt roads, few marked trailheads, and non-maintained cairned trails indicate the BLM has little interest, except to charge a fee, in making these sites available to the public.
+There are reports of rangers at Kane Wash being reluctant to provide directions to some sites...public lands should be open to everyone and the Cedar Mesa Plateau is on public land controlled by the Bureau of Land Management.
 This does not mean cutting off-road vehicle trails, taking artifacts, or damaging the ruins in any way should not be prosecuted to the full extent of the law.

 Policing the Cedar Mesa area is impossible.
 Restricting access is not the solution.
-Many of the well-known Cedar Mesa sites are hard to find and difficult to reach...internet comments suggest many visitors never find the ruin they seek.
-The vast majority of present day visitors to the Cedar Mesa sites are acutely aware of the sites historical and cultural significance, as well as, the environmental impact of visitors.
-Being naive, my belief is if people spend the time and money to experience a few of these sites in the spectacular canyon settings, they would protect the sites.
-If the visitors are respectful, do not touch or crawl in the ruins, damage can be kept to a minimum.
+Many of the well known Cedar Mesa sites are hard to find and difficult to reach...internet comments suggest many visitors do not find the ruin they seek.
+The vast majority of present day visitors to the spectacular canyon settings of the Cedar Mesa sites are acutely aware of the sites cultural and historical significance and the environment impact of visitors.
+Being naive, my belief is if people spend the time and money to experience these sites in a natural environment, they will be, and are, protective.

 The main argument against giving directions to the well known Cedar Mesa Anasazi sites is to protect them from pot and artifact hunters.
-Protecting well known sites from pot hunters is ridiculous, pot hunters and archeologists took anything of value from these sites long ago.
-For an interesting account of archeologists read Waldo Wilcox's comments on the archeologists in Range Creek in National Geographic and the Denver Post....these comments are well worth reading.
+Protecting well known sites from pot hunters is ridiculous, pot hunters and archaeologists took anything of value from these sites long ago.
+For an interesting perspective on archaeologists read Waldo Wilcox's comments on the archaeologists in Range Creek in National Geographic and the Denver Post...Wilcox's comments on archaeologists are well worth reading

 East of Highway 261:

 Snow Flat Road (CR 237) is 6.1 miles from Kane Gulch Ranger Station.
 Snow Flat Road runs between McCloyd-Road Canyon and Owl Canyon.
-McCloyd Canyon joins Road Canyon below the Citadel.
-8.2 miles down the Snow Flat Road is an unmarked parking area....N37° 24’ 51.1” W109° 47’ 43.7” For the most part the Snow Flat Road follows the 1880 Mormon trail (Hole-in-the-Rock Trail) to Comb Wash.
+8.2 miles down the Snow Flat Road is an unmarked parking area....N37° 24’ 51.1” W109° 47’ 43.7” For the most part, the Snow Flat Road follows the 1880 Mormon trail (Hole-in-the-Rock Trail) to Comb Wash.

 Cigarette Springs Road:

-From SH 261, it is about 3.75 miles to the trail head turnoff ...N37° 23’ 39.4” W109° 52’ 55.2”... for the Fallen Roof Ruin.
+From SH 261, it is about 3.75 miles to the trail head turnoff for the Fallen Roof Ruin...N37° 23’ 39.4” W109° 52’ 55.2”.
 At the end of the turnoff is some large fire pits.
 In the trees to the right is a Trail Sign.

 About two miles from the Road Canyon trailhead, the canyon widens with a shallow canyon coming in from the north.
-At this juncture is a large hoodoo with two large boulders on the canyon rim above it.
+At this juncture is a large hoodoo with two huge boulders on the canyon rim above it.
 A few hundred yards beyond the Hoodoo is The Fallen Roof ruin.

 The Seven Kiva site can be reached by continuing down Road Canyon, but it is easier to go back to Cigarette Springs Road.
 Another 2.5 miles down the Cigarette Springs Road is a road on the left to the Road Canyon rim...N37° 22' 55.2" W109° 50' 37".
 A cairned trail goes to the Seven Kiva Ruins.
 From this parking area, a cairned trail follows the Road Canyon rim east to the Citadel.

-Another approach to the Citadel is to continue down the Cigarette Springs Road to where the road crosses a wash.
+Another approach to the Citadel is to continue down the Cigarette Springs Road to where the road crosses a deep wash.
 There is room to park your vehicle by a large boulder on the left side of the road.
 Go down the wash a ways then leave the wash and go up on the ridge to the left.
 Watch for a cairned trail to the Citadel.
 Overlooking the Citadel, a cairned trail is about a hundred yards back on the Road Canyon side from which you can work your way around to the Citadel bridge.

-West of SH 261: Grand Gulch Primitive Area
+West of SH 261:

 Nine miles east of the SH 261- Hy.
 95 junction, the BLM has restored a Mule Canyon Anasazi village.
-Just east of the ruins turnoff is the road (on left) to the trailhead for the House of Fire Ruin.
+Just east of the ruins turnoff (on left) is the road to the trailhead for the House of Fire Ruin.
 In little over a mile the road is wide enough to park along the side.
 Go up the wash on the left to reach the House of Fire.

-Above the Mule Canyon entrance into Comb Wash are several Anasazi Ruins.
+Above the Mule Canyon entrance into Comb Wash are several Anasazi Ruins

 This ledge is about 100 feet above the canyon floor.

-Archeologist suggest the Cedar Mesa canyon ruins sheltered and protected the Anasazi as they farmed the surrounding mesa top.
+Archaeologists suggest the Cedar Mesa canyon ruins sheltered and protected the Anasazi as they farmed the surrounding mesa top.
 However, ruins under cliff overhangs high above the canyon floor suggest the dwellings were built as defensive structures more than as a farming community.
 With no water on the mesa top, except small catch basins after a rain or snow storm, farming would be severely limited...it rained for two days while I was there, and a few days later, the catch basins were dry.

-Citation: Eddins, Ned. (article name) Mountainsofstone.com.
+Citation: Eddins, Ned. (article name) Thefurtrapper.com.
 Afton, Wyoming.
-2002.
+2011.

 http://www.denverpost.com/news/ci_5099123 - Waldo Wilcox